At the Krupnick Approach, our job is to neutralize the traps so that you can master the ACT as efficiently as possible.

 ACT Test Dates, Registration Deadlines, and Score Release Schedules

-When to Take the
+When to Take the ACT

 Just as they say about voting, the best time to take the ACT/SAT is early and often.
 This is the case especially inasmuch as these tests do not generally reflect what you learn in school.
 This means that, with the exception of Math—which does require rudimentary understanding of advanced algebra concepts—there’s really no time that’s too early to start prepping.